 The distinction between Fully Gold and Hybrid Gold Open Access is an important one that will influence where researchers submit their work.
 Researchers should only submit papers to a Fully Gold journal if they have guaranteed access to funds to pay the article processing charge, should their paper be accepted for publication.

 (also known as self-archiving)

 Green Open Access outputs are those that are published in traditional, restricted access outlets, but then made available for free after an embargo period (determined by the publisher) in some form of online repository (see below).
 This is referred to as author self-archiving, as it is the authors of the papers who themselves deposit copies of their work in an online repository.

-Deposit in the institutional repository, the Rhodes Digital Commons, ensures curation, long-term preservation and further dissemination of the scientific output of Rhodes University and access to this research for the conduct of internal and external evaluation.
+Deposit in the shared institutional repository, the Seals Digital Commons, ensures curation, long-term preservation and further dissemination of the scientific output of Rhodes University and access to this research for the conduct of internal and external evaluation.
 RU research publications include post-graduate theses and dissertations, peer-reviewed articles, book chapters, and conference papers and posters, and technical reports.